manjudr/manjudr/README.md

 ### Hi there, I'm Manjunath Davanam👋

-I'm a polyglot programmer and currently building an [**INDIAN DIGITAL LEARNING PLATFORM**](https://sunbird.org) For Millions of Students.
-I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I'm a polyglot programmer currently working on an [**INDIAN DIGITAL LEARNING PLATFORM**](https://sunbird.org) FOR MILLIONS OF STUDENTS (education domains) as well as seeds and crop protection products for the formers (agriculture domain ).
+In addition, I am an open-source enthusiast and maintainer.
+I've learnt a lot from the open-source community,  enjoy collaborating and sharing my knowledge.

 ### Portfolio